chesterxgchen/posts/spark_integration/spark_integration.md

   This allows one to visualize and monitor the machine training at each iteration.
 The intermediate training result is sent to front-end via established communication channel and displayed as training in progress.
 * Interactive with running spark Job

   The task channel actor can be created on driver, which will take external command to change the behavior of the spark job.
-For example, One can stop the macine learning training iteration instead of waiting for the last iteration if user determine that the convergence is achieved.
+For example, one can stop the macine learning training iteration, accept the model trained so far, instead of waiting for the last iteration.
  ( check out my presentations at 2016 IEEE International Conference on Big Data Analytics and other conferences )

 * Automatically estimate the Spark configuration parameters based on the yarn containers memory, vCores, data size and machine learning algorithm.